Kálmán Pajcsics

 About Me

-I am Kálmán Pajcsics, a Hungarian game designer and Unity developer currently completing my end-of-studies internship at Say It Labs in Belgium.
-I am passionate about creating worlds, guiding players, and creating fun game mechanics and systems.
-With the technical skills to bring my ideas to life I am pursuing a career as a game designer.
+I am Kálmán Pajcsics, a Hungarian Game Designer and Unity Developer.
+After completing my Unity Developer internship at Say It Labs, I graduated from Digital Arts and Entertainment in Belgium.
+I am passionate about crafting systems, guiding players, and creating fun game mechanics.

 Technical Skills